onevroad/net-websocket-spring-boot/README.md

 </dependency>
 ```

-- You need implement WebSocketEventHandler or WebSocketCustomizeEventHandler for every topic that you have.
+- You need implement WebSocketEventHandler<Request, Response> or WebSocketCustomizeEventHandler<Request, Response> for every topic that you have.

-For the definite topics, you can implement WebSocketEventHandler with the WebsocketListener annotation.
+For the definite topics, you can implement WebSocketEventHandler<Request, Response> with the WebsocketListener annotation.
 ```java
 @WebsocketListener("test")
 public class SampleMessageEventHandler implements WebSocketEventHandler<String, String> {